This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 This is also where the legendary Queen Victoria was born.
 You can follow her Royal footsteps on a tour through her re-imagined childhood rooms and the King and Queen State Apartments. and the magnificent King’s State Apartments and Queen’s State Apartments.

-And the most beautiful Kensington Gardens with their memorial to Diana and the legacy of her working doing good for the world.
+And the most beautiful Kensington Gardens with their memorial to Diana and the legacy of her work doing good for the world.

 I wish we had longer to explore but we had to rush to get to our high tea at the nearby Ampersand Hotel.